caporaso-lab/developing-with-qiime2/book/framework/references/archive-versions.md

 fingerprint: <GnuPG keypair fingerprint>
 ```

-With the {term}`Signature`-specific fields outlined below:
+The {term}`Signature`-specific field are defined as follows:
 - `algorithm` refers to the encryption algorithm used when generating the GnuPG keypair used for creating the {term}`Signature`.
 - `checksum_digest` refers to the calculated `sha512` sum of the root-level `checksums.sha512` file, used for {term}`Signature` verification.
 - `signer_name` and `signer_email` refer to the GnuPG uid credentials associated with the keypair used for creating the {term}`Signature`.
 - `fingerprint` refers to the fingerprint associated with the GnuPG keypair used for creating the {term}`Signature`.

-More details on {term}`Signature` creation (and verification) along with information on installing and using GnuPG for this purpose can be found in [this tutorial](TODO: link to user tutorial goes here).
+More details on {term}`Signature` creation and verification, along with information on installing and using GnuPG for this purpose, can be found in [How to sign and verify Results](TODO: add link!!).

 ### Archive Version 7.2
 Archive Version 7.2 development is currently being planned.